 - Fewer jobs, fewer hours, and higher prices for all goods and services.

 If you said three, you are correct.
 And we aren’t just being partisan rubes.
 The data is solid on this and we have a lot of real-world evidence.
 If you use government force, or any force, to drive up the cost of doing business, the business has to find a way to cover the expense.
+Including the current minimum wage effects that arbitrarily make something more expensive (thanks to busybody do-gooders who are playing with other peoples’ money).

 Seattle, New York City, Portland, name a state or liberal run (into the ground) city that has done this, and the same three things happen every damn time.